 We are pleased to offer assistance to community partners to help make a positive impact on the environment, and we encourage you to apply.

 To qualify for Environmental Grant funding, a proposed project must be:

-- Located within an American Water service area
+- Located within a West Virginia American Water service area

 - Completed between May and November of the grant funding year